collocations.org

 have

-Figo had an outstanding match.
+The team had an excellent match.

-go to, see, watch | be defeated in, lose | clinch, win
+go to, see, watch

 A late goal clinched the match for Porto.

-MATCH + VERB
+match + VERB

 take place

-during a/the ~
+during a/the match

-an incident which took place during Saturday''s match
+an incident which took place during Saturday's match

-in a/the ~
+in a/the match

-She was injured in last week''s match.
+She was injured in last week's match.

-~ against
+match against

 the match against Wales

-~ between
+match between

 the match between Japan and Brazil

-~ with
+match with

 They lost their match with Estonia.